ibm-cloud-docs/watsonx-code-assistant/wca-explain.md

 Use this syntax:

 `/explain <code reference> [additional instructions]`

+- Make sure to start the prompt with `/explain`, followed by the rest of the syntax.

 - For `<code reference>`, type the `@` symbol to see a list of classes, files, functions, and methods from your workspace.
 Use one class, file, function, or method reference at a time.